lineartom/public-notes/android-to-ios.md

 1. Ceramic shield, if it is as promised, is a nice surprise.
 I always go caseless.
 This phone feels tough.
 My Pixel 2 XL was tough enough to survive a few drops, but it did eventually accumulate some damage near the end of its life.
 1. The extra camera lenses are great
     1. On the 1x lens, the Pixel 2XL still stands up pretty well to iPhone 12 Pro.
 Which is to say: they both look great.
-    1. Having actual lenses for optical ".5X" wide-angle and "2X" zoom is great.
+    1. Having actual lenses for optical ".5X" wide-angle and "2X" zoom makes a *huge* difference.
 I've enjoyed using both of those immensely.
 It's no DSLR, but just going from 1x to 2x optically goes a long way to expanding the photos you can take.
     1. Slow motion video quality is unreal.
 I've never know Android to even come close here.
 1. High quality built-in apps like Apple News, Apple Stocks, Compass.
     1. Even the little touches work very well, e.g., the compass.
 I haven't had an Android device include a built-in compass in a long while, and the Android compass always seems to be wildly out of calibration.
 The iPhone compass seems precise and accurate with no fiddling.